ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

-# Hands-on Docker-02 : Docker Container Basic Operations
+# Hands-on Docker-02: Docker Container Basic Operations

-Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.
+The purpose of this hands-on training is to give students the knowledge of basic operations on Docker containers.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- list the help about the Docker commands.
+- List the help about the Docker commands.

-- run a Docker container on EC2 instance.
+- Run a Docker container on an EC2 instance.

-- list the running and stopped Docker containers.
+- List the running and stopped Docker containers.

-- explain the properties of Docker containers.
+- Explain the properties of Docker containers.

 - start, stop, and remove Docker containers.